MicrosoftLearning/mslearn-ai-studio/Instructions/08-Code-first-development.md

 # Build a custom copilot using code-first development tools

-In this exercise, you'll clone and deploy an Azure Developer CLI template that provisions and [deploys your AI project to an online endpoint](https://learn.microsoft.com/azure/developer/azure-developer-cli/azure-ai-ml-endpoints?WT.mc_id=academic-140829-cacaste) on Azure AI Studio.
+In this exercise, you'll clone and deploy an Azure Developer CLI template that provisions and [deploys your AI project to an online endpoint](https://learn.microsoft.com/azure/developer/azure-developer-cli/azure-ai-ml-endpoints?WT.mc_id=academic-140829-cacaste) on Azure AI Foundry.
 You'll then use it as a starting point to build your own custom copilot with Azure AI and a code-first experience.

 This exercise will take approximately **90** minutes.